troycarpenter/tv_grab_az_sdjson_sqlite/README.md

 generated xmltv file.
 This avoids PVRs having to constantly reprocess programmes that have not changed.
 This option is experimental and may be removed/renamed in the future.
+* --cache-purge-expired
+Purge expired entries from the cache.
+This is _not_ needed for Redis and is inefficient for many other cache backend drivers (such as File) and not implemented at all in some other drivers.

 Extra Options
 -------------